yuneun92/LangChain-OpenTutorial/docs/05-Memory/05-ConversationKGMemory.md

-Let's query memory for information about Shelly
+Let's query the memory for information about Shelly

 ```python
 conversation_with_kg.memory.load_memory_variables({"input": "who is Shelly?"})